DerwenAI/ERKG/article/draft.md

 Neo4j Desktop provides many useful tools, including a browser for exploring your graph database and running [Cypher queries](https://neo4j.com/docs/cypher-manual/current/introduction/), and the [Bloom data visualization tool](https://neo4j.com/product/bloom/).
 You can also export and import "dumps" of your database on disk, to manage backups.

-Now you're good to go!
+Neo4j is good to go!
 For the rest of this tutorial, keep this Neo4j Desktop application running in the background.
 Even so, mostly we will access Neo4j through the [GDS library](https://neo4j.com/docs/graph-data-science/current/installation/neo4j-desktop/) using Python code.